 Asylum seekers need your support now.
 Donate today and bring positive change to someone's future.

 Refugees struggle to integrate after relocation

-By the end of 2019, 79.5 million individuals were forcibly displaced worldwide as a result of persecution, conflict, violence or human rights violations.
-That was an increase of 8.7 million people over the previous year, and the world's forcibly displaced population remained at a record high.
+In the first half of 2021, 84 million individuals were forcibly displaced worldwide as a result of persecution, conflict, violence or human rights violations.
+That was an increase of 1.6 million people over the previous year, and the world's forcibly displaced population remained at a record high.